ubercomrade/esdeg/README.md

   * biopython
   * pyjaspar

-  You can use pip to install dependences `pip install numpy, scipy, statsmodels, pythran, pandas, biopython, pyjaspar`, Or you can use conda `conda install numpy, scipy, statsmodels, pythran, pandas, biopython, pyjaspar`
+  You can use pip to install dependences `pip install numpy, scipy, plotly, statsmodels, pythran, pandas, biopython, pyjaspar`, Or you can use conda `conda install numpy, scipy, plotly, statsmodels, pythran, pandas, biopython, pyjaspar`

 ## Installation